Birkenhead: Religion

 Religion in Birkenhead dates back to 1150 when Hamon de Masci founded Birkenhead Priory for the Benedictine order.

 The current Anglican churches are St. James' Church, Christ Church and the Church of Christ the King which are all within the Diocese of Chester.
 Julie Conalty is the current suffragan Bishop of Birkenhead.

 Roman Catholic churches include the Church of Our Lady of the Immaculate Conception and St. Werburgh's Church which are within the Diocese of Shrewsbury.

 The other religious buildings include the Wirral Christian Centre of the Elim Pentecostal Church and the Islamic Shah Jalal Mosque.
 The Jewish Birkenhead Synagogue existed from 1890 and closed prior to 2006.

 Flaybrick Memorial Gardens contains the town's former main cemetery, which is situated near to St. James' Church.
-Flaybrick Hill Cemetery has been superseded by Landican Cemetery.
+Flaybrick Hill Cemetery has been superseded by Landican Cemetery, opened in 1934.

 Healthcare

-Birkenhead has one of the highest mortality rates among men over 65 in the UK.
 Birkenhead is served by Wirral University Teaching Hospital NHS Foundation Trust (through its Arrowe Park Hospital, St Catherine's Health Centre and Clatterbridge Hospital sites) and Wirral Primary Care Trust.
 Formerly, Birkenhead was also served by Birkenhead General Hospital on Park Road North and St. James' Hospital in Claughton, now demolished and redeveloped for housing.